zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 I think we simply disagree that TDD precludes design.
 It does not.

+>>> I have never seaid that TDD precludes design; I said that it "discourages" it.
+Could you change your comment above to reflect this?
+You can then delete this comment.

 **JOHN:**